The Ultimate Guide to Candidate Experience

 Since you will collect plenty of data, automation can provide you with very helpful dashboarding tools, too.

 Automation also lets you personalize your process of gathering feedback for candidate experience.
-To get a more in-depth and constantly updated view on how their business is doing in terms of CE, some recruitment agencies are asking for premium features such as a recruitment matrix, displaying a ranking of the agency’s recruiters and its criteria.
+To get a more in-depth and constantly updated view on how their business is doing in terms of CandE, some Talent Acquisition teams are asking for premium features such as a recruitment matrix, displaying a ranking of the agency’s recruiters and its criteria.
 They could be ranked, for example, on the basis of the cNPS they get, their speed of response, their impressions, their post-application feedback and so on.
 Visualizing your results can let you reach your insights in a glimpse.